In This Article

 Proxy servers allow anyone to replicate searches with different IP addresses from different locations.
 This practice provides valuable SEO performance insights.
 By analyzing this data, businesses can modify their SEO strategy as necessary to ensure they’re where their clients are.

-Accessing Geo-restricted Content
+Accessing Geo-Restricted Content

 Many websites and online services are only available to visitors from a specific country.
-Authorities, institutions, and ISPs can censor certain websites like search engines, social media platforms, and more.
+Authorities, institutions, and ISPs can censor certain websites, like search engines, social media platforms, and more.
 While there are usually legitimate reasons behind geo-blocking (copyright and licensing limitations), it’s often prone to abuse.

-Enhancing Privacy
+Online Privacy

 Online tracking has become a growing concern in recent years.
 The reason behind this trend is obvious.
-Google alone tracks 76% of all online traffic - it’s the biggest tracker but not the only one.
+Google alone tracks 76% of all online traffic - it’s the biggest tracker, but not the only one.
 Amazon tracks 17%, followed by Facebook at 16% and Microsoft at 8%.

 With so many companies trying to get user data, maintaining online anonymity has become one of the most common proxy use cases.
 Businesses, NGOs, researchers, journalists, and others can access the internet anonymously with proxies.
 As the proxy handles all traffic, it also takes on the burden of tracking, keeping the user’s online activity private and untraceable.